rustyeddy/rustyeddy.com/content/notes/accountability-and-traceability.md

 draft: true
 description: >
   Two of the biggest red flags in a software project is a lack of history or accountability.
+---

+When a software developer or developers(s) leave a project without the use of process or version control, it is a crap shoot as to the quality of the code you will discover.

+The odds are the code will be _crap_.
+Most people that are skilled and care enough to write _clean code_, likewise are most likely following some _process_ or _best practices_ by using version control and documeneting the architecture.

 The person that walks into a project own all of the bad decisions and lies that have previously been told, the software person has nowhere else to turn.
 Using Version control to establish both accountability for decisions and trace modifications to their origin.
----

 Communication should be: